Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 data.push(null); // No TypeScript error, but it can lead to issues later
 ```

-Here an array `data` is declared with the type `any[]`, which means it can contain elements of any type.
-While this may be convenient in the short term, it bypasses TypeScript's type-checking for array elements, potentially leading to runtime errors or unexpected behavior when working with the array's contents.
+Here an array data is declared with the type any\[], which means it can contain elements of any type.
+While this may be convenient in the short term, it bypasses TypeScript’s type-checking for array elements, potentially leading to runtime errors or unexpected behavior when working with the array’s contents.

 ## 2. Misusing `as` Casts